Webmart/Webmart/README.md

 composer require webmart/webmart
 ```

-Create an index.php file and run the autoloader:
+Create an `index.php` file in your root directory and run the autoloader:

 ```php
 require 'vendor/autoload.php';